-Greater Anglia is jointly owned by Abellio and Mitsui, with Abellio also running other services across the country.
-They have 266 trains on the East Anglia line and call at a total of 170 stations.
+Greater Anglia is jointly owned by Abellio and Mitsui, with Abellio running other services across the country.
+Greater Anglia has 266 trains on the East Anglia line and calls at a total of 170 stations.

-Greater Anglia operates across East Anglia, mainly providing services for commuters to London from Cambridge, Southend and Colchester.
-As well as these commuter routes, there are also regional routes between Norwich, Peterborough and Ipswich.
+They operate across East Anglia, mainly providing services for commuters to London; from Cambridge, Southend, and Colchester.
+As well as these commuter routes, there are also regional routes between Norwich, Peterborough, and Ipswich.

 Greater Anglia Train Map

-Greater Anglia can transport you across all the major cities in East Anglia including Ipswich, Norwich, Cambridge and Peterborough.
-With our train map you can plan where you want to go, before buying your tickets with us.
-If you’re looking to travel to London, you can also reach London Liverpool Street from any of the departure points on the Greater Anglia line.
+Greater Anglia can transport you across all the major cities in East Anglia including Ipswich, Norwich, Cambridge, and Peterborough.
+With our train map, you can plan your journey, before buying tickets with us.
+If you’re travelling to London, you can also reach London Liverpool Street from any of the Greater Anglia line's departure points.

-If you’re looking for a holiday, Greater Anglia will transport you to the popular UK seaside destinations of Southend and Great Yarmouth.
-Though if you fancy a trip further afield the Stansted Express will enable you to catch a flight from Stansted Airport.
+Greater Anglia is an excellent operator to travel with for holidays.
+They can transport you to the popular UK seaside destinations of Southend and Great Yarmouth.
+If you fancy a trip further afield, take the Stansted Express to catch a Stansted Airport flight.